irrustible/async-oneshot/README.md

 Default features: `alloc`, `async`

-`alloc`: enables boxes via the global allocator.
+* `alloc`: enables boxes via the global allocator.
-`async`: enables async features.
+* `async`: enables async features.
+* `messy`: disables cleaning up wakers when an operation object is dropped prematurely
-`disable_spin_loop_hint`: disables calling `core::hint::spin_loop` in spin loops.
+* `disable_spin_loop_hint`: disables calling `core::hint::spin_loop` in spin loops.

 You probably want to leave these as they are.
 However...

 * Disabling `alloc` will let you compile without a global allocator at the cost of convenience.
-* Disabling `async` makes closing slightly cheaper at the cost of all async functionality.
+* Disabling `async` may make some things cheaper at the cost of all async functionality.
+* Enabling `messy` is essentially swearing that your async executor can run faster than we can pull our waker in the operation destructors.
+That's... not happening on a multicore executor.
 * Enabling `disable_spin_loop_hint` will probably increase your power consumption and hit your hyperthreading performance.
 It is only potentially useful in unusual circumstances, such as [running on a